vandelk/Cocktail-Recipes/README.md

 # Cocktail-Recipes
-Personal project for cocktail recipes, avoiding all the ads and backstories of authors
+Personal project for cocktail recipes, avoiding all the ads and backstories overcrowding the recipe itself